-Having enough zinc in our diets also helps to improve sleep, and so it can help to eat foods that are rich in zinc, such as seafood and meat (study).
-Now, it’s true that nuts, grains, and legumes also contain plenty of zinc, but those same plants contain phytates and oxalates as well, which can interfere with zinc absorption (study, study).
-It’s still possible to get enough zinc from plants, especially when bulking—we’re eating a lot of food—but vegetarians sometimes benefit from supplementing with it.
+Having enough zinc in our diets also helps to improve sleep.
+That’s why it can help to eat foods rich in zinc, such as seafood and meat (study).
+Nuts, grains, and legumes also contain plenty of zinc, but it isn’t always as easy to absorb (study, study).
+It’s still possible to get enough zinc from plants, especially when bulking—we’re eating a lot of food—but vegetarians may benefit from supplementing with it.

 Big Meals Late at Night